Lansan-tech/plansAndWorkflow/Inventory.md

   - [ ] Intergarte mpesa payment
   - [ ] Cancel or reject failed sales
   - [ ] Update the sale index page with summary data
+  - [ ] Check geven amount not to be less than amount to pay and vis vasa